tfriman/emacs-salesforce-task-capture/readme.md

 # Emacs major mode for Salesforce Task capture

+A way to capture Salesforce Tasks without leaving Emacs.
 Search accounts, opportunities and contacts using ```sfdx``` cli tooling underneath.
 Enter task details and submit.
 Re-use previous entries as a template.

 Disclaimers: my first Emacs major mode.
 No tests.
 Manually tested with Emacs 27.2. on MacOS 11.5.